-When applying for a new card Fico looks at it as if you’re trying to borrow more money from the banks, even though it could be that you’re only doing it to gain some great credit card bonus.
-Fico will still think that maybe the reason why you are trying to apply for a new account is because you may have lost your job etc. and you desperately need funds.
+When applying for a new card, Fico looks at it as if you’re trying to borrow more money from the banks, even though it could be that you’re only doing it to gain some great credit card bonus.
+Fico will still think that maybe the reason you’re trying to apply for a new account is because you may have lost your job etc., and you desperately need funds.
 That’s why they will lower your credit score for about six months.
-After the six month period, your score should not anymore be affected by the new account.
+After the six month period, your score should no longer be affected by the new account.

 So back to our question, how long before applying for a mortgage should I not open a new credit card?
 After understanding what we have discussed above, you probably will want to hold off from applying for a new credit card within the six months before applying for a mortgage, since in that period your score may still be lower as an effect from the new credit card.

-Closing a Credit Card
+Closing a credit card